-When you are ready to change your sensor, disconnect the transmitter from the sensor as described in your transmitter user guide.
-Gently pull the sensor from your body to remove it.
+To change the sensor, disconnect the transmitter from the sensor as described in the transmitter user guide.
+Gently pull the sensor from the body to remove it.
 Place the sensor in a sharps container.

 Reagents

 The sensor contains two biological reagents: glucose oxidase, and human serum albumin (HSA).
 Glucose oxidase is derived from Aspergillus niger and manufactured to meet industry requirements for extraction and purification of enzymes for use in diagnostic, immunodiagnostic, and biotechnical applications.
 The HSA used on the sensor consists of purified and dried albumin fraction V, derived from pasteurized human serum which is cross-linked via glutaraldehyde.
 Approximately 3 μg of glucose oxidase and approximately 10 μg of HSA are used to manufacture each sensor.
 HSA is approved for IV infusion in humans at quantities much larger than in the sensor.